Should I Watch..? 'Smokey and the Bandit'

 Neither of the sequels took the world by storm in the way the original did although this shouldn't surprise too much - how much mileage can be wrung from a premise as flimsy as this one?
 Smokey And The Bandit II was an ill-advised sequel that doubled up on the number of crashes and the amount of Gleeson involved (he played three variations on the same character) but was only half as funny.
 The final entry, the utterly witless Smokey And The Bandit Part 3, largely dispensed with Reynolds' Bandit character altogether and focused entirely on Buford T. Justice and is arguably the least welcome third entry in any film series in history.

-Road movies aren't as popular as they used to be, first finding success in the late Sixties with Easy Rider.
+Road movies aren't as popular as they used to be, reaching their zenith in the late Sixties with Easy Rider.
 Following classic examples like Vanishing Point and Duel, the genre reached its zenith with Mad Max 2: The Road Warrior which features some of the greatest stunt-work ever seen on four wheels.
 Until the recent Mad Max: Fury Road brought road movies bang up to date, the genre had sunk back into B-movie territory and uninspired comedies like Wild Hogs.

 Questions & Answers